MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 ---
-title: Create Item Cards for Goods or Services (contains video)
+title: Create item cards for goods or services (contains video)
 description: You create item cards for services that you sell as hours and for physical products.
 Examples include assembly items and finished goods that you sell from your inventory.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: al
 ms.search.keywords: item, finished good, component, raw material, assembly item, item substitution ms.search.form: 30, 5717, 31, 32, 346, 9091, 5718, 5716, 5720, 1384, 1383, 35, 5404, 1378, 5719
-ms.date: 11/02/2022
+ms.date: 04/08/2024
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# Register New Items
+# Register new items

-Items, among other products, are the basis of your business, the goods or services that you trade in.
+Items, among other products, are the basis of your business, the goods, or services that you trade in.
 Each item must be registered as an item card.

 Item cards hold the information that is required to buy, store, sell, deliver, and account for items.